lukearp/Azure-IAC-Bicep/Standard-Deployments/CAF-Landing-Zone-MG/ReadMe.md

-landingZoneChildMgs | array | Array of Names of Child Management Groups under Landing Zone existingSubscriptions | array | Array of objects to move existing Azure Subscriptions to a deployed Management Group rbacAssignments | array | Array of objects to assign RBAC to deployed Management Groups.
+landingZoneChildMgs | array | Array of Names of Child Management Groups under Landing Zone existingSubscriptions | array | Array of objects to move existing Azure Subscriptions to a deployed Management Group rbacAssignments | array | Array of objects to assign RBAC to deployed Management Groups. virtualNetworks | array | Array of objects to create VNETs in Subscriptions.

 Example of existingSubscriptions object:
 ```